laylaliuuu/job-board/README.md

 # Job Board Database Schema Assessment

 ## Overview
-This assessment demonstrates a comprehensive database schema design for a job board platform, along with a functional frontend interface that displays job listings with match scores and application functionality.
+This assessment demonstrates a database schema design for a job board platform, along with a simple frontend interface that displays job listings.

 ## Database Schema Design